top of page

 Bait stations lure ants to carry poison back to their colony, eliminating them at the source.

-If your ant problem persists, it may be time to call in professional pest control.
+It may be time to call in professional pest control if your ant problem persists,

 When to Consider Professional Ant Control